Revise: How to Use the Edit Tool

 When you have completed editing the audio, and tapped the Next button, Render will return to the Draft Record page.

-The modified Draft is automatically placed in the next available Draft slot.
 The original Draft will still be available in Draft Slot 1.
-Render will prompt you to select one of the drafts when you proceed to the next page (Draft Select).
+Render will prompt you to select one of the drafts when you proceed to the next page (Draft Select) thus completing the editing of this passage.